facebook/docusaurus/docs/en/getting-started.md

 You will need to keep the `siteConfig.js` and `core/Footer.js` files, but may edit them as you wish.

 You should keep the `pages` and `static` folders, but may change the content inside them as you wish.
+At the bare minimum you should have an `en/index.js` or `en/index.html` file inside `pages` and an image to use as your header icon inside `static`.

 The `blog-examples-from-docusaurus` and `docs-examples-from-docusaurus` folders contain example blog and document markdown files.
 If you wish to run Docusaurus with these files, you need to rename the folders to `blog` and `docs`, respectively.